 The main selling point of Vivo’s X series has been the camera, and this year is no different.
-The top-of-the-line Vivo X90 Pro+ comes with the 1-inch IMX989 sensor.
-It is the same sensor on the Xiaomi 12S Ultra, co-developed by Sony and Xiaomi.
-As a result, the X90 Pro+ boasts a 77% larger sensor than its predecessor.
+Both X90 Pro and Pro+ come with a 1-inch Sony IMX989 sensor complemented by Zeiss T* optical lens.
+To note, it is the same sensor on last year’s Xiaomi 12S Ultra, co-developed by Sony and Xiaomi.
+As a result, these phones boast a 77% larger sensor than Vivo X80 Pro.

 Vivo V2 ISP

-In fact, all three phones of the new X90 series have Vivo’s third-gen image signal processor.
+Besides all this, the Vivo X90 Pro duo has the new V2 imaging chip as well.
+In fact, all three phones of the new X90 series are powered by Vivo’s third-gen image signal processor (ISP).
 New to the V2 chip is a dedicated 45MB of Static RAM (SRAM) cache, which is said to reduce power consumption significantly.

 In addition, the chip provides zero latency snapshots and motion detection techniques.
 When capturing moving objects, its self-learning capability is improved over previous generations.
 Vivo also employs the RawEnhance 2.0 technology for improved low-light capture.